lokchonmou/lokchonmou.github.io/gamming/9/content_9_1.md

     def autoPlay(self):
         bestScore = float('-inf')

-        # //fill the available colume to an list
+        # fill the available colume to an list
         availableCol = []
         for j in range(7):
             if self.gameBoard.grids[0][j].value == '':